Khloe Kardashian was forced to admit Thompson’s real daughter to Disneyland Pictures

 Another commented: “I only came here to say why Kim.”

 I love how this made you real.
-We see the characters on screen, but that answer made you look normal, ”they tweeted.
+We see the characters on the screen, but this answer made you look normal, ”they tweeted.

 ‘Why’: the reaction to the confession came in torrents and many wanted to know why the amendment was applied